logzio/logz-docs/_source/user-guide/infrastructure-monitoring/explore-in-kibana.md

 ##### Add a new panel

-If you're not already in a dashboard, make a new one now by clicking <i class="fas fa-plus"></i> in the left menu.
+If you want to start fresh with a new dashboard, click <i class="fas fa-plus"></i> in the left menu to add it.

-If you don't see a new panel,
-click the **Add panel** button in the toolbar (in the upper right corner).
+To add a new panel, click the **Add panel** button in the toolbar (in the upper right corner).

 Click **Add Query**.